AgalmicVentures/NanoPcap/README.md

 	                        Offset of the data to include.
 	  -H, --no-header       Do not output the header.
 	  -R, --no-records      Do not output records.
+	  -D DROP_FRACTION, --drop-fraction DROP_FRACTION
+	                        Fraction of the time to drop packagets (from 0 to 1 inclusive).

 ### `PcapSummary`
 Summarizes a PCAP.